-• Civic Engagement (voting)
+Civic Engagement (voting)

 Pursuant to Canon 5F, the Commission provides administrative support to the Special Committee on Judicial Election Campaign Intervention during the judicial elections.
 This requires additional expenditures to meet the Commission's obligations imposed by Canon 5F.
-The Commission is also involved in seminars and training for judges and other court personnel.
+The Commission staff works closely with the Mississippi Judicial College to provide ethics instruction during seminars and training for new judges and other court personnel.